1N53C/HashCat_with_HashID_in_Google_Colab/README.md

 2. Credits to Daniel Miessler and his SecLists Repo: https://github.com/danielmiessler/SecLists

-3. Credits to Stealthspolit for the OneRuleToRuleThemAll: https://github.com/stealthsploit/Optimised-hashcat-Rule
+3. Credits to Stealthsploit for the OneRuleToRuleThemAll: https://github.com/stealthsploit/Optimised-hashcat-Rule

 ## Prerequisites
 1. Go to your Google Drive http://drive.google.com